DYefremov/DemonEditor/README.md

 Insert - copies the selected channels from the main list to the bouquet or inserts (creates) a new bouquet.
 Ctrl + X - only in bouquet list.
 Ctrl + C - only in services list.
 Clipboard is "rubber".
 There is an accumulation before the insertion!
-Ctrl + E, F2 - edit/rename.
+Ctrl + E, F2 - edit.
+Ctrl + R - rename.
 Ctrl + S, T, E in Satellites edit tool for create and edit satellite or transponder.
 Ctrl + L - parental lock.
 Ctrl + H - hide/skip.
 Left/Right - remove selection.

 ### Extra:
-Multiple selections in lists only with Space key (as in file managers)!
+Multiple selections in lists only with Space key (as in file managers).
-Ability to import IPTV into bouquet (Neutrino WEBTV) from m3u files!
+Ability to import IPTV into bouquet (Neutrino WEBTV) from m3u files.
 Tool for downloading picons from lyngsat.com.
 ### Minimum requirements:
 Python >= 3.5.2 and GTK+ 3 with PyGObject bindings.